databrickslabs/mosaic/_sources/api/spatial-predicates.rst.txt

     |      15.652475842498529|
     +------------------------+

-.. note:: Results of this function are always expressed in the same units as the input geometries.
+.. note:: Results of this function are always expressed in the original units of the input geometries.

 st_contains